Open Face Chinese Poker (OFC)

 In both traditional Chinese Poker and Open Face, players will look at their cards and begin setting up three different poker hands,

-- Another five card hand known as the Back
+- Another five-card hand is known as the Back

-For a hand to be valid, the back hand must be the strongest of the three hands in accordance with traditional poker hand rankings.
-The middle hand must be of a lower rank than the back hand, but higher than the front hand.
+For a hand to be valid, the back hand must be the strongest of the three hands by traditional poker hand rankings.
+The middle hand must be of a lower rank than the backhand, but higher than the front hand.
 The front hand must be the lowest strength.
-A valid hand would look like:
+A valid hand would look like this:

 - Front – 2 2 7 (Pair of Twos)